openstack-archive/solum/doc/source/getting_started/index.rst

   | uuid            | 185f2741-61e0-497e-b2b7-c890c7e151dd                                   |
   +-----------------+------------------------------------------------------------------------+

 6. Run the :code:`solum app show` command a few times to see the status change.
-You will notice the :code:`status` field changes to READY and the :code:`application_uri` is available.
+You will notice the :code:`status` field changes to DEPLOYMENT_COMPLETE and the :code:`application_uri` is available.

 ::